Golbolco/fission-ce/FISSION_Modding_Guide.md

 ### File Structure (`messages_{modname}.txt`)

-Contains all text for your mod, organized by section.
-Keys must match exactly as shown!
+Contains all text for your mod, organized by section.Â Keys must match exactly as shown!

 #### Format: